 Dolomite pocket pulling, a wide variety of chill camping, beautiful scenery in an enormous canyon with mild weather nearly year round, seriously, what more could you ask for?

 Ten Sleep Canyon has slowly but surely crept its way onto most peoples 'climbing destination' radar over the past fifteen years as more and more crags and routes have been added each season.
 Do you like 5.10 & 5.11 moderates?
 Are you a 5.12 crusher?
 How about one of those mutant 5.13 and up climbers?
 Tensleep has so many 5 star routes at every grade that everyone in the group will find their new favorite route at any of dozens of crags hidden/nestled in the forested canyon.

 With some very plush FS pay camp sites and free camping spread out at all elevations you are sure to find a perfect place to pitch the tent or chock the tires no matter what season you choose to visit.
 The welcoming little town of Ten Sleep offers several eateries and a gas station, there's even a brewery that has camping and showers.
-The new Ten Sleep Rock Ranch, just minutes from the climbing, offers a variety of overnight options including an open but sheltered common area, bathrooms, showers, WiFi and even an indoor gym.
+The new Ten Sleep Rock Ranch, just minutes from the climbing, offers a variety of overnight options including an open but sheltered common area, bathrooms, showers, a swimming hole, WiFi and even an indoor gym.
 The larger towns of Buffalo and Worland lie in either direction about 45 minutes away from the climbing when its time to restock rations.

 |Crag 6||31 climbs in 4 sectors|

 |Lake Point||50 climbs in 8 sectors|